zartre/blog-archive/2025/play-games/index.md

 public: true
 ---

 It seems like we get to game less as we grow older.
-We have a 9-5 job, we have chores and other stuff to do.
+We have a 9-5 job.
+We have chores and other stuff to do.
 To me it's because I feel like I should be spending time on self improvement, be it work, language skills or studies, but at the end of the day we are just humans who won't survive long with too much stretching.
 That's why I incorporate